 Drones: Coming to a Sky Near You!

-At Mulligan Epstein Attorney’s, our mission and goal is to help people in need.
+At Mulligan Attorneys, Attorney’s, our mission and goal is to help people in need.
 Whether that means defending a traffic ticket or a DWI charge, resolving charges of a misdemeanor or serious felony, settling injury and insurance claims, guiding you through tough times such as separation or divorce, or getting you compensation for work-related injuries, we’re committed to your best interests.
 In fact, our team is so cutting edge that we’re experts not only on today’s laws, but tomorrow’s as well.

 Allow us to explain.
 As society changes and new technologies are invented, the laws of the land must evolve and grow, too.
 We’ve seen this play out many times over the course of the USA’s history, as seen by the recent Supreme Court’s recent decision on same sex marriage.
 While that’s a big change, legal adjustments happen all the time on a small scale, too.
 Case in point: drones.

 Drones are a fairly new invention.
 It stands to reason that our forefathers who wrote the Constitution couldn’t have predicted that one day, tiny remote-controlled robots would be buzzing through the sky, doing everything from waging wars to delivering our Amazon packages.
 Now, some lawmakers are trying to decide whether law enforcement officials can also use drones for surveillance.
 So far, the answer seems to be yes.

 A recent article in the News & Observer reported that local and state agencies will soon be able to start flying done aircraft legally.
 This new law is a result of Senate Bill 446, which would allow government agencies to use drones in order to gather information about people, but only in cases of law enforcement, emergency management, environmental regulation, and scientific research.